 In these vaccines, the organism has been killed by a different mechanism like heat, formalization by chemicals, etc. However, the antigenicity of the organism is still preserved.
 The antigens present on the surface of the pathogens cause production of antibodies against them.
 These antibodies will provide protection against this organism upon second exposure.

-These vaccines are generally safe as compared to live attenuated vaccine.
+These vaccines are generally safe as compared to live attenuated vaccines.

-Examples of killed vaccine are Typhoid, Pertussis, Cholera, Hepatitis B, etc.
+Examples of killed vaccines are Typhoid, Pertussis, Cholera, Hepatitis B, etc.

 These vaccines are prepared from the exotoxins produced by some pathogens.
 The exotoxin is extracted from the organism and is neutralized to reduce its toxicity.
 However, the antigenicity of the toxin is maintained during the entire process.